Nawaz Sharif calls on party to act against Imran Khan - ExBulletin

 Nawaz Sharif calls on party to act against Imran Khan

-New Delhi, January 8 (SocialNews.XYZ) Former Pakistani Prime Minister Nawaz Sharif ordered his opposition PML-N party not to let outgoing Prime Minister Imran Khan get out of the woods based on the damning report of the Election Commission on the ruling PTI’s foreign funding case, aggressively agitate the case and not let both Houses of Parliament run smoothly until “justice” is served, Dawn reported.
+New Delhi: Former Pakistani Prime Minister Nawaz Sharif ordered his opposition party PML-N not to let outgoing Prime Minister Imran Khan get out of the woods based on the Election Commission’s damning report on the matter of foreign funding for the PTI, to aggressively agitate the issue and not let the two Houses of Parliament run smoothly until “justice” is done, Dawn reported.

 Pakistan Muslim League-Nawaz ordered party chairman Shehbaz Sharif to start organizing workers’ conventions at district and division levels in Punjab province to mobilize party workers ahead of anti-inflation march planned by the Democratic Movement of Pakistan (PDM) on Islamabad in March.

 “Don’t let Imran Khan get away with it because he was caught stealing money with the party’s foreign funding.
-His so-called honest image has been completely shattered and he should be exposed in the front. nation, ”Nawaz Sharif told a party meeting attended by central and Punjabi leaders of the PML-N, including Shehbaz Sharif and Maryam Nawaz, in Model Town on Thursday via video link.
+His so-called honest image has been completely shattered and he should be on display in front of the nation, ”Nawaz Sharif said at a party meeting, attended by leaders of the PML-N and Punjab, including Shehbaz Sharif and Maryam Nawaz, in Model Town.
+Thursday via video link.

-Nawaz Sharif was “very adamant” about the ECP’s findings on Pakistan’s foreign funding Tehreek-i-Insaf, ordering PML-N leaders not to let this case end until it is over. reaches its logical end, the Dawn newspaper said.
+Nawaz Sharif has been “very adamant” about the ECP’s findings on Pakistan’s foreign funding Tehreek-i-Insaf, ordering PML-N leaders not to let this matter end until it is reaching its logical end, the Dawn newspaper said.

 “Do not let the National Assembly, the Punjab Assembly and the Senate run smoothly, and aggressively shake up this matter in which the true face of Imran Khan has been exposed,” Nawaz Sharif said in the report.

-“We do not have to allow an easy escape to the ‘selected’ on this issue,” added the former prime minister.
+“We do not have to allow elected officials an easy escape on this issue,” added the former prime minister.

 Sources